Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

 #### How to load and predict using Pre-trained Model - Resnet34

-Pytorch provides three set of libraries i.e. torchvision, torchaudio, torchtext for Vision tasks, Audio tasks and Text tasks respectively.
+Pytorch provides three sets of libraries i.e. torchvision, torchaudio, torchtext for Vision tasks, Audio tasks and Text tasks respectively.

 **Importing Libraries**